Policy Statement – Safeguarding Children, Young People and Adults at Risk

 - We believe God desires every person to be loved unselfishly and kept free from harm.
 It is therefore the responsibility of each one of us who are a part of the church to safeguard all who are vulnerable and to do all we can to prevent the physical, sexual or emotional abuse of children, young people and adults at risk of harm.

-- To that end, we seek to ensure that all trustees, officers, employees and direct volunteers of the MK Mission Partnership understand this policy and know how to obtain support and help if they suspect someone is being harmed and understand their responsibility to do so.
-This policy will be displayed in the MK Mission Partnership office and on the website.
+- To that end, we seek to ensure that all trustees, officers, employees and volunteers seconded by member churches to the MK Mission Partnership understand this policy and have access to the steps they must take if they suspect someone is being harmed in the Safeguarding Policies of their churches and understand their responsibility to do so.
+This policy will be displayed in the MK Mission Partnership office and on the website

-- The MK Mission Partnership recognises that it has a wide and diverse membership.
+- The MK Mission Partnership recognises that it has a wide and diverse membership of churches.
 It is not appropriate for the MK Mission Partnership to monitor or to support the people from member churches and organisations of the MK Mission Partnership, who are expected to have their own equivalent policies and to monitor and support accordingly.
+Individuals are subject to the Safeguarding Policies of the member churches of which they themselves are members

 - The trustees will appoint an appropriate individual as Safeguarding Officer and one of their number as Safeguarding Trustee.
 The Officer will be responsible for all matters of safeguarding within the MK Mission Partnership, including regular monitoring of DBS checks, ensuring appropriate training and any necessary risk assessments.
 The Safeguarding Officer will submit a report to every meeting of trustees.